Laboratory 5: Gesture RC Car

 3. After the calculation for \(\Delta \theta\): reset the encoder events counters such that they are only tracking the number of events between control loop iterations.
 This would determine the “drive path segment” considered, as discussed above.
 If a running total of encoder events is still desired, another variable may be used instead for the segment tracking.

-Note that the calculation of \(h_{rm}\) done here will be in radians!
+Note that the calculation of \(h_{rm}\) done here will be in radians unless modified!

 Add Angle-Based Turn Control

-Implement the angle-based turn control as described above.
-Since \(h_{rm}\) is calculated in radians, it must be converted to match the units of the CMPS12 heading measurement: tenths of degrees (0-3600).
+Implement the angle-based turn control as described in Angle-Based Turn Control.
+If \(h_{rm}\) is calculated in radians, it must be converted to match the units of the CMPS12 heading measurement: tenths of degrees (0-3600).

 This control should follow the pseudocode: